panosdaveas/diwi-dapp/public/Documentation.md

 ## Notes
 A decentralized platform where users can store personal messages, assets, or memories that are unlocked at a predetermined future date.

-The drand network offers timelock encryption services without direct monetary costs to users.
-Here's how it works:

 ### Cost-Free Timelock Encryption:

 - **Public Service**: The drand network, operated by the League of Entropy—a consortium of organizations including Cloudflare, Protocol Labs, and others—provides a distributed, verifiable randomness beacon as a public good.
 This service is freely accessible, allowing users to perform timelock encryption without incurring fees.
+The drand network offers timelock encryption services without direct monetary costs to users.
 - **Operational Costs**: While users don't pay for access, the organizations running drand nodes bear operational expenses.
 These entities contribute resources to maintain the network, ensuring its reliability and availability.

 ### Message Size and Storage Considerations: